-This multi-centre clinical trial, sponsored by the London School of Hygiene & Tropical Medicine (LSHTM) is an open label phase III randomised controlled non-inferiority trial to compare single dose L-AmB (Ambisome®) treatment to standard 14-day Amphotericin B deoxycholate based treatment for HIV-associated cryptococcal meningitis.
+This multi-centre clinical trial (ISRCTN72509687), sponsored by the London School of Hygiene & Tropical Medicine (LSHTM) is an open label phase III randomised controlled non-inferiority trial to compare single dose L-AmB (Liposomal Amphotericin B – Ambisome®) therapy to the newly recommended 7-day Amphotericin B deoxycholate based therapy for HIV-associated cryptococcal meningitis.

 1. Princess Marina Hospital (Botswana)